CeeDee Lamb Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 CeeDee Lamb Player Prop Bets for NFL Week 6 - Dallas vs. New England

-Before CeeDee Lamb hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player props.
-Lamb's Dallas Cowboys (4-1) and the New England Patriots (2-3) go toe-to-toe in a Week 6 matchup from Gillette Stadium in Foxborough, Massachusetts.
+There will be player props available for CeeDee Lamb before he suits up for NFL action on Sunday at 4:25 PM ET live on CBS.
+This Week 6 matchup sees Lamb's Dallas Cowboys (4-1) take on the New England Patriots (2-3) at Gillette Stadium in Foxborough, Massachusetts.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.